The Portsea Millionaire’s Walk

-Then you can continue along the path and through the gates heading away from Portsea and north towards Sorrento.
+Then you can continue the easy stroll along the path and through the gates along the cliff’s edge, heading away from Portsea and north towards Sorrento.

-On the seaward side, you will spy extravagant private jetties like the one below with its own sea pool.
+On the seaward side, looking out from the low shrubby cliff, you will spy rows of boat houses and extravagant private jetties like the one below with its own sea pool.

-Each of the sections of the walk has gates and often signs reminding you to keep dogs on leashes!
+Each of the sections of the walk has gates and whilst there is minimal signage about the walk, there are frequent signs reminding you to keep dogs on leashes!
 It feels like you are intruding onto the private property of pricey Portsea mansions, but that is all part of the charm of this lovely gentle walk.

 You can see that the path is gentle and appropriate for seniors and all fitness levels.

-There are still a few of the original homes like the one pictures above, but you also skirt the front yards of some new mansions as well!
+There are still a few of the original homes like the one pictured above, but you also skirt the front yards of some new mansions as well!

 Even though much of the beach views down to the water involve private jetties, there are several small beaches and coves that can be accessed by stairs along the route.
 Locals can be seen walking along Millionaire’s Walk carrying towels on their way to these secluded little swimming spots.